ILoveU3D/vkLearning/README.md

 ~~~

 ## You can see...
-if all things goes rightly, you can see the rotated *Vking's room*:
+if everything goes rightly, you will see the rotated *Vking's room*:
 ![](./images/viking_room.png)

 ## What's more
 * Now this demo is so simple and only be tested on Ubuntu platform.
-* It seems to have some bugs where this program can only run for a few second...
+* It seems to have some bugs of the `swap chain extent`...